 Brand protection for a trademark applicant or owner is limited to its classification or the class/classes the “mark” (name/logo/slogan/etc) is registered in.
-A class is basically the category of goods and/or services your mark is registered in.
-This is why it is important to have a general understanding of trademark classification so that your name/logo is registered in the accurate class/classes.
-This blog post will teach you a little bit more about trademark classes, and how a calculated portfolio development can elevate your brand’s visibility.
+This is why it is important to have a general understanding of trademark classification so that your name/logo gets placed in the accurate class/classes.
+This blog post will teach you a little bit more about trademark classes, and how a calculated portfolio development can elevate your brand’s visibility alongside protecting your intellectual property.

 - If an applied-for mark has similarities (Ex: appearance, sound, &/or connotation) with the name/logo of an already registered mark, then the only way to overcome a refusal from the USPTO is to show that the applied-for mark goods &/or services are not similar to the registered mark’s.